 Establish the likely causes of poor performance including any reasons why any measures taken so far have not led to the required improvement

 Give clear guidance on the improved standard of performance needed to ensure that the employee can be removed from formal capability procedures, which may include the setting of new objectives focused on the specific area/s of poor performance that need to be addressed.
-It will include any success criteria that are appropriate and the evidence that will be used to assess whether or not the necessary improvement has been made
+It will include any success criteria that are appropriate and the evidence that will be used to assess whether or not the necessary improvement has been made and this will form a formal support plan

 Identify whether there are further measures which may improve performance and explain any support that will be considered and planned to help the employee, e.g. in-service training, visits to other Schools, discussion with appropriate colleagues or professionals